Updated June 2026

 | Miles Tested | 180 |

-On concrete, the Bondi’s thick midsole transforms harsh impacts into gentle landings.
-My knees felt zero stress during 16-mile long runs on pure concrete sidewalks.
+If you want maximum shock absorption, the Bondi 9 remains one of the premier highly-cushioned options you can buy.
+On hard pavement, the Bondi’s thick midsole transforms harsh impacts into gentle landings.
+My knees felt zero stress during 16-mile long runs on sidewalks.
 If you’ve read my Bondi 9 review, you know I consider it the king of plush rides.

-The Nimbus 28 delivers the most luxurious ride on this list — its dual-layer system with FF BLAST PLUS foam and PureGEL inserts (65% softer than standard GEL) provides two layers of concrete protection.
-Best for: Saturday long runs on hard surfaces.
+The Nimbus 28 delivers the most luxurious ride with PureGEL inserts providing two layers of concrete protection.
+It is my absolute favorite choice for Saturday long runs on hard sidewalks.

 | Spec | ASICS Gel-Nimbus 28 |